brandonarbegast/Embedded-Systems-Final-Project/README.md

 # Embedded-Systems-Final-Project
 This Project is a recreation of Gorillas, a 1990 turn-based artillery game published by Microsoft.
 The purpose was to test and cement the skills and concepts taught in embedded systems, while being a team collaboration between me and one other classmate.

+--My Role
+The circumstances surrounding this project were rather limiting.
+We had to complete the game as a team, but only had access to one microcontroller and our schedules rarely lined up.
+A compromise had to be made, so my partner kept the microcontroller while I focused on the design side.
+I was heavily involved in shaping the game logic.
+We would talk through how each function should work, and he would handle the hardware implementation.
+This split allowed us to stay productive despite the hardware constraint.
+I also played a major part in debugging, often spotting logic errors and overlooked issues that improved stability and saved us time.
+In addition, I created the majority of the design document, including flowchart diagrams and system breakdowns, which provided structure for the entire project.